Disneyland Dream Suite: The Dream Suite

-On October 1, 2007 the Walt Disney Company announced that the recently closed Disney Gallery would be remodeled and turned into the Disneyland Dream Suite.
+On October 1, 2007, the Walt Disney Company announced that the recently closed Disney Gallery would be remodeled and turned into the Disneyland Dream Suite.
 The remodeled suite would be the realization of Walt's dream to have a larger private apartment built at Disneyland, and would be made available to randomly selected guests of the park.
 The space underwent a whirlwind remodeling, with Disney Imagineers closely following the original design drawings from Dorothea Redmond.

 Located above the Pirates of the Caribbean ride, the Disneyland Dream Suite included a living room, open-air patio, two bedrooms and two bathrooms.

 “Our plan has been to use the renderings that Walt worked on with Dorothea Redmond and to replicate those as exactly as we can,” said Walt Disney Imagineering Art Director Kim Irvine.
 “Her illustrations were very specific, with a color and style for each room.

 “But to make it special for the guests, we want it to be more than just a beautiful suite.
 We want it to be filled with things that might have inspired Walt as he dreamed of Disneyland."

 One of the most distinctive characteristics of the Dream Suite was the private balcony, which overlooked the Rivers of America.
 From here guests had an unobstructed view of the nighttime spectacular Fantasmic!
-In addition to that night’s lodging in the Disneyland Dream Suite, each selected 2008 Disney Dreams Giveaway winner of the Disneyland Dream Suite would also be celebrated as the honorary grand marshal in that day’s Disneyland parade.
+In addition to that night's lodging in the Disneyland Dream Suite, each selected 2008 Disney Dreams Giveaway winner of the Disneyland Dream Suite would also be celebrated as the honorary grand marshal in that day's Disneyland parade.

 The Suite was given out as a prize through various promotions.

 21 Royal

 In 2017, the location became 21 Royal, an exclusive dining experience for up to twelve guests per night.
+At its initial opening, Club 33 members could reserve a five course dining experience here.

+It is designed in the Empire style which was popular in 19th-century New Orleans.
+21 Royal features murals painted by Disney artist Leslee Turnbull.

 In "A Tale of Two Kitchens", the second episode of Season 7 of HGTV's Brother vs. Brother in 2020, Jonathan Scott won a night in 21 Royal after beating his brother Drew in that episode's challenge.